Marion Audubon

 Feel free to add any additional info you feel might be helpful for the team to know next year.
 Where you started, your route/main stops, where you found any rare or uncommon birds, etc.

-If you bird outside of your sector, you'll need to remove those particular lists from the trip report.
-You can remove lists from the Trip Report by going to Edit > Manage checklists when viewing your report.
+If you birded outside of your sector, you'll need to remove those particular lists from your team trip report AND the compiler's trip report.
+You can remove lists from the Trip Report by viewing the report then selecting Edit > Manage checklists.

 Make sure all lists are submitted by midnight on the day of the count.
 Send rare bird documentation and waivers to compiler.